Limiting Behavior of Constraint Minimizers for Inhomogeneous Fractional Schr\"{o}dinger Equations: Abstract

-Here $s\in(\frac{1}{2},1)$, $N>2s$, $a>0$, $0<b<2s$ and $\beta=\sqrt{\frac{2s-b}{N}}$.
-We prove that there exists a critical value $a^*>0$ such that $e(a)$ admits at least one minimizer for $0<a<a^*$, and $e(a)$ has no minimizer for $a>a^*$.
-For the case of $e(a^*)$, one gives a detailed analysis of the existence and non-existence for constraint minimizers, which are depended heavily on the value of $V(0)$.
-Once $V(0)=0$, we show that $e(a^*)$ has no minimizer and the precisely limiting behavior of minimizers is also analyzed when $a$ tend to $a^*$ from below.
-Applying implicit function theorem, the uniqueness of minimizers is also presented for sufficiently small $a>0$.
+Here $s\in(\frac{1}{2},1)$, $N>2s$, $a>0$, $0<b<\min\{\frac{N}{2},1\}$, $\beta=\sqrt{\frac{2s-b}{N}}$ and $V(x)\geq 0$ is an external potential.
+We get $L^2$-normalized solutions of the above equation by solving the associated constrained minimization problem.
+We prove that there exists a critical value $a^*>0$ such that minimizers exist for $0<a<a^*$, and minimizers do not exist for any $a>a^*$.
+In the case of $a=a^*$, one can obtain the classification results of the existence and non-existence for constraint minimizers, which are depended strongly on the value of $V(0)$.
+For $V(0)=0$, the limiting behavior of nonnegative minimizers is also analyzed when $a$ tend to $a^*$ from below.